 The potential for source pathway receptor connectivity is firstly identified through GIS interrogation and detailed information is then provided on sites with connectivity.
-European sites that are located within a potential Zone of Influence of the Proposed Development are presented in Figures 4 and 5 below.
-Spatial boundary data on the Natura 2000 network was extracted from the NPWS website (www.npws.ie) on 28 April 2023.
+European sites that are located within a potential Zone of Influence of the Proposed Development are listed in Table 1 and presented in Figures 4 and 5 below.
+Spatial boundary data on the Natura 2000 network was extracted from the NPWS website (www.npws.ie) on 22 May 2023.
 This data was interrogated using GIS analysis to provide mapping, distances, locations and pathways to all sites of conservation concern including pNHAs, NHA and European sites.